Everad/cpa-everad-book/offers.md

         location - location name
         traffic_type - one of /lists/traffic-types
         traffic_source - one of /lists/traffic-sources
-        currency - one of /lists/currencies
         amount
-    }]
-}]
+    }],
+    currency - payout currency, one of /lists/currencies }]
 ```
 {% endmethod %}